swiftlang/swift-evolution/proposals/0000-derived-collection-of-enum-cases.md

 The community has not raised any solutions whose APIs differ significantly from this proposal, except for solutions which provide strictly **more** functionality.

 The functionality could also be provided entirely through the `Mirror`/reflection APIs.
 This would likely result in much more obscure and confusing usage patterns.

-Users could be required to explicitly write `enum MyEnum: ValueEnumerable` to trigger the synthesized conformance.
-This would raise the question of whether adding the conformance in an `extension` is allowed.

 Unavailable and deprecated cases could be excluded from `allValues`.
 This would require modifications to metadata or an implementation that does not rely on metadata.